vickyaziz/pdsnd_github/README.md

 Created at June 14th, 2020

 ### Project Title
-Explore US Bikeshare Data in Python
+Explore US Bikeshare Data using Python

 ### Description
 For this project, the goal is to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.

-Question highlights:
+Question Highlights:
 What is the most common month in New York?
 What is the most common start station in Washington?
 What is the average travel time in different cities?